cbonoz/road22/README.md

 ### Benefits

-- Enable anyone to create and collect esignature against documents without a vendor agreement.
+- Polysign enables anyone to create and collect esignature against documents without a vendor agreement.
-- Each packet of documents is made accessible at an IPFS url.
+- Each packet of documents for esignature is made accessible at an IPFS url.
 - When the esignature is completed, an NFT is generated that links both the signer's signature and the documents being agreed on.
 - Hosted documents and the request are immutable.
 - Smart contract deployed on Polygon which marks the progress/fulfillment of the esignature request.
 The contract can only be marked completed by the designated signer address at time of final signature.
-- View history of esignature NFT's using covalent directly from the app.
+- View history of requests and completed esignatures using the covalent chain history API directly from the app.
 - An individual in the context of the Polysign application is the pairing of a canvas (handwritten) signature and wallet signature/address.

 ### Technologies used